dawnbreaks/NettyRPC/README.md

 }
 ```

 ####3.
-Edit the configuration file of "application.conf"  and Start the server "com.lubin.rpc.server.RPCServer"
+Edit  "application.conf" to add the previous obj and Start the server com.lubin.rpc.server.RPCServer
 ```javascript
 server {
 	port = 9090